hseritt/immaterial-css/README.md

 Yet another self-created css file.
 It has very little layout settings but it's mostly for styling.

-Inspired by (Tania Rascia's Primitive CSS framework)[https://github.com/taniarascia/primitive].
+Inspired and ripped from [Tania Rascia's Primitive CSS framework](https://github.com/taniarascia/primitive).

 ## How to use?